 The University of Texas at Dallas administers student discipline within the procedures of recognized and established due process.
 Procedures are defined and described in the Rules and Regulations, Board of Regents, The University of Texas System, Part 1, Chapter VI, Section 3, and in Title V, Rules on Student Services and Activities of the university's Handbook of Operating Procedures.
 Copies of these rules and regulations are available to students in the Office of the Dean of Students, where staff members are available to assist students in interpreting the rules and regulations (SU 1.602, 972/883-6391).
 A student at the university neither loses the rights nor escapes the responsibilities of citizenship.
 He or she is expected to obey federal, state, and local laws as well as the Regents' Rules, university regulations, and administrative rules.
 Students are subject to discipline for violating the standards of conduct whether such conduct takes place on or off campus, or whether civil or criminal penalties are also imposed for such conduct.
-Students are expected to be attentive during class and to participate actively in group activities.
 Students are expected to listen respectfully to faculty and to other students who are speaking.
 Racism, sexism, homophobia, classism, ageism, and other forms of bigotry are inappropriate to express in class.
 Classes may discuss issues that require sensitivity and maturity.
 Disruptive students will be asked to leave and may be subject to disciplinary action.